guicho271828/bit-ops/README.md

 * Nested expressions store the results into dynamic-extent temporary vectors.
 * Common subexpressions are eliminated.
 * The number of temporary vectors are minimized/shared in spirit similar to register allocation.
-* Macros for bitwise operations can be defined with DEFINE-BITWISE-OPERATION.
+* Macros for bitwise operations can be defined with `DEFINE-BITWISE-OPERATION`.

 ```lisp